crazy2k/algorithms/data-structures/README.md

+# Dynamic set

-A dynamic set is the computational idea of a mathematical set.
-A dynamic set can change over time: Its elements can be changed, and elements can be added or deleted from it, so the size of the set can change too.
-Usually, every element in the dynamic set has an associated identifying key.
+* The computational idea of a mathematical set.
+* Can change over time: Its elements can be changed, and elements can be added or deleted from it, so the size of the set can change too.

-There are some interesting operations related to dynamic sets that, in some bibliography, are called "dictionary operations".
-These operations are the
-following:
+* Usually, every element in the dynamic set has an associated identifying key.

+## Dictionary operations

 * **Search**: Given a dynamic set `S` and a key `k`, retrieve the element whose key is `k`.